esp/esp-js/ReadMe.md

 If a registration is singleton this means the container will hold onto the object instance.
 Multipe calls to `resolve` with the same key will yield the same instance.
-When the container is disposed, and if the instance has a `dispose` method, this method will be called.
+When the container is disposed, and any registered instances have a `dispose` method, this method will be called.

 ```javascript